 Have your new clothes tailor-made

 Hoi An is famous for hundreds of tailor-made cloth shops, ranging from low-budget to high-quality products.
-If you are staying in Hanoi more than 2 days, it’s possible to have a vest or a simple Ao Dai done to your liking with at least two fittings.
+If you are staying in Hanoi for more than 2 days, it’s possible to have a vest or a simple Ao Dai done to your liking with at least two fittings.

-Nha Trang Beach, Nha Trang Bay, Van Phong Bay, Ninh Van Bay, Hon Tre Island, Hon Mieu Island, Hon Mun Island, Hon Chong Promontory. >>> See all best of Nha Trang in Nha Trang Short Stay - 4 Days
+*Must-see in Nha Trang: Nha Trang Beach, Nha Trang Bay, Van Phong Bay, Ninh Van Bay, Hon Tre Island, Hon Mieu Island, Hon Mun Island, Hon Chong Promontory.

 Sand slide at Mui Ne

-Red dunes: smaller than white dunes, about 17km from Mui Ne Beach, best for sand sliding
+- Red dunes: smaller than white dunes, about 17km from Mui Ne Beach, best for sand sliding

 Visit War Remnant Museum